-Open Road offers advice to adults struggling with drug and alcohol misuse, their friends and families.
-Please stay on this page.
+Open Road offers advice to adults and young people struggling with drug and alcohol misuse, their friends and families.

 Are you concerned about someone’s drinking or drug use?

 Speaking to someone about their usage of drugs or drinking habits can be difficult to raise as they may not realise they have a problem or may be feeling guilty or embarrassed.